intel-analytics/ipex-llm/ppml/tdx-cc/ppml_tdx_cc.md

-# Privacy Preserving Machine Learning (PPML) on Azure User Guide
+# Privacy Preserving Machine Learning (PPML) on TDX Confidential Container Guide

 TDX-based Trusted Big Data ML allows the user to run end-to-end big data analytics application and BigDL model training with spark local and distributed cluster on Intel Trust Domain Extensions (Intel TDX).

-## Befor running the  code
+## Before running the code
 #### 1. Prepare the key
-The ppml in bigdl needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS, you need to prepare the secure keys and keystores.
+BigDL PPML needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS.
+You need to prepare the secure keys and keystores.
 In this tutorial, you can generate keys and keystores with root permission (test only, need input security password for keys).

 ```bash
 git clone https://github.com/intel-analytics/BigDL.git